pmh/elf/README.md

 console.log('slots:', patrik.slots());
 ```

-**Provides an abstraction over JavaScript's implementation of protoypal inheritence.**

  - `.clone(initializer<function|object>)`

   	*Returns a new object whose prototype link points to the object being cloned.
 It accepts either a function or an object with initialization logic which will be applied to the new object.*